h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 3. Calculate the validation accuracy per node for each configuration
 4. Which parameter has the strongest effect on validation accuracy?
 5. Create a scatter plot of tree size vs validation accuracy and identify the optimal region
-6. For a real-time system that needs accuracy ≥0.80 and response time ≤100ms, which configuration would you choose?
+6. For a real-time system that needs accuracy $\geq 0.80$ and response time $\leq 100$ms, which configuration would you choose?
 7. If you want to add a new regularization parameter (feature subsampling ratio), how would you modify this analysis to include it?

 For a detailed explanation of this question, see [Question 24: Regularization Parameter Tuning Analysis](L6_4_24_explanation.md).